 After the indigo paste precipitated to the bottom of the bin overnight, we carefully removed the brown water from the top.
 The paste is then collected by pouring it over mesh (collecting debris) then though a fine cotton cloth.

-This is natural indigo paste, which can be stored in plastic bins for one to two years and used for dyeing later.
-Notice the beautiful variations in color.
+This is natural indigo paste.
+Notice the beautiful variations in color!
+In paste form, indigo can be stored in plastic bins for one to two years and used for dyeing later.

 indigo Preparing the vat